What Are Beauty Retailers Doing To Stop The Spread Of Coronavirus In Stores?

 Advertisement

-The CDC states that the virus is mainly spread via respiratory droplets produced by an infected person, through coughing or sneezing.
+The Public Health Agency of Canada states that the virus is mainly spread via respiratory droplets produced by an infected person, through coughing or sneezing.
 That mode of transmission makes concern for product tester hygiene valid.
 In its statement, Sephora told Refinery29 that the company is monitoring updates on the COVID-19 outbreak and taking precautions as recommended by health officials, but did not directly address whether or not they would be removing communal product testers or restricting in-store makeovers at this time.

 "In North America, we have reminded all of our employees to be vigilant in adhering to our rigorous hygiene protocols and best practices across all of our stores, warehouses, and corporate offices and have limited non-essential travel," a spokesperson said.
 "We have not experienced disruptions to our business operations, but as the situation remains fluid, we will continue to assess needs to maintain service levels in our stores and via our site for all our clients."

-Note: Update: Sephora Americas CEO & President Jean-André Rougeot formally addressed shoppers in an email last night, with detailed updates on precautions being taken to limit the spread of COVID-19.